 Classes taken for a grade (A-F) or as a pass/fail count towards the full-time requirement.
-Audited classes do not count toward the 12 credit hour requirement.
-Classes that are dropped during the semester and not completed do not count toward the requirement.
-Any undergraduate student who drops below 12 credit hours (9 for graduate students) will become "out of status".
+Audited classes do not count toward the full time credit hour requirement.
+Classes that are dropped during semester and the completed do not count toward the requirement. undergraduate Any student who drops below 12 credit hours (9 for graduate students) will become "out of status".

 I heard some students are not enrolled full time but are still legal.
 How is that possible?
-EXCEPTIONS do exists, but Prior Permission from your DSO is required.
-Students in the final term of a degree program, who need fewer than 12 credit hours to graduate, may take only the number of credit hours necessary to graduate.
+EXCEPTIONS do exist, but prior permission from your DSO is required.
+Students in the final term of a degree program, who need fewer than 12 (or 9) credit hours to graduate, may take only the number of credit hours necessary to graduate.
 A student with a medical condition that prevents him from attending classes must obtain a letter from a doctor clearly stating that he should not be a full-time student and submit it to their DSO.
 Students with a valid academic reason may enroll less than full-time with permission from their academic advisor and DSO.
 Valid academic reasons include difficulty with English or cultural adjustment during the first or second semester and inappropriate course placement.
 Permission for academic reasons may only be given for one semester.